tdrussell/diffusion-pipe/docs/supported_models.md

 - Without block swapping, Dev needs at least 48GB VRAM for LoRA training and probably a lot of system RAM also.
 - The Flux2 VAE has more channels, so a timestep shift value above 1 is useful.
 I don't know the best value but 3 seems to work well.
 - Make sure you're using the right text encoder.
 Each version uses a different TE.
 If you use the wrong one, the caching will still run but you will get shape mismatch errors when it tries to train.
-- The text encoder can be an fp8 version.
-The diffusion model should be the full one though. fp8 diffusion model might work if it is a plain format one (the Kleins, maybe) but fp8_scaled / fp8_mixed definitely will not work.

 LoRAs are saved in ComfyUI format.